AGE: – 19th – 20th Century

 SHIPPING & PRICE – Please contact Us

-A Unique Pair Burmese Marble Guardian Lions referred to as Chinthe in Burma, with very fine detail and excellent carving.
+A Unique Pair Burmese Marble Guardian Lions Chinthe, with very fine detail and excellent carving.
 This pair was sourced from the same area as this Shan marble Buddha statue in the northern Shan States near the border between Thailand, China and Burma and shows a mixture of Thai, Chinese and Burmese influence.

 Usually the Burmese Chinthe does not show the foot resting on a ball, this pose is more often found in Chinese Guardian lions.
 The face is typical of a Burmese Chinthe, the red paint around the mouth, eyes and toes and a coating of lacquer is typically Burmese style.

-The Chinthe, lion like creatures are often seen in pairs in Burma, China and Thailand at the entrance to pagodas or temples.
+The Chinthe, lion like creatures are often seen in pairs in Burma guarding the entrance to temples or monasteries and in China and Thailand are they are often seen at the entrance to pagodas or temples.
 They are used symbolically on the royal thrones of Burma and like all mythical creatures there is a myth/story behind them.

 The story behind the Burmese Chinthe: